-Salary will be within the range of RMB 713,012 to RMB 907,150 per annum depending on skills and experience (salary progression beyond this scale is subject to performance).
-In addition, an attractive package including employment support allowance and insurance will be provided for international appointments.
+Minimum salary will be RMB713,012 per annum and negotiable based on background and experience.
+In addition, an attractive package including employment support allowance, international private medical insurance, and schooling support will be provided for international appointments.

-The post will initially be offered on a fixed term contract with the University of Nottingham Ningbo China for a period of 5 years starting 2 of April 2021.
+The post will initially be offered on a fixed term contract with the University of Nottingham Ningbo China for a period of 5 years starting September 2021/as soon as possible.
 This contract may be extended on an indefinite basis by mutual agreement.

 All applicants are required to formally apply online (Link for UNNC recruitment site) for the position.